 Elizabeth was born and raised in Bradenton, FL and has worked clinically in both Manatee and Pinellas county.
-Elizabeth has experience providing individual therapy to adults experiencing anxiety, depression, and PTSD.
+Elizabeth has experience providing individual therapy to adolescents and adults experiencing anxiety, depression, and PTSD.
 Elizabeth has also lead multiple psychoeducational, support, and therapy readiness groups for individuals diagnosed with depression, anxiety, schizophrenia, schizoaffective disorder, bipolar disorder, amongst other diagnoses.

 Since 2018, Elizabeth served as the Emergency Department Social Worker for a large facility in Pinellas county, where she assisted individuals in medical and mental health crises.
 During this time, she presented and educated peers on the assessment of neurocognitive disorders.
 In 2020, Elizabeth left the ER to work full-time with combat veterans transitioning to civilian status, assisting them in comprehensive biopsychosocial assessments, as well as case management through the process.
 Elizabeth continues to do so outside of this practice.
 Elizabeth is also an Affiliate EAP provider within Manatee county.